kubernetes-hy/kubernetes-hy.github.io/data/part-5/3-service-mesh.md

 $ linkerd viz dashboard
 ```

-it should open your browser window.
+It should open your browser window.
 Click the "emojivoto" namespace (to reach /namespaces/emojivoto) we'll notice that the resources in emojivoto namespace are not in the service mesh yet.
 This is due to the fact that they do not have the `sidecar container` in the pods.
 [Sidecar containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) are a commonly used pattern where a new container is added to the pod to add more functionality to the pod.
 Let's add Linkerd sidecars to emojivoto.

 The state of the pods before: